Skip To Content

 Teflon™ is unaffected by most chemical environments.
 The only chemicals known to affect Teflon™ finishes are certain alkali metals and most highly reactive fluorinating agents.

-Metal seals coated with Teflon™ show improved sealing properties because of the conformability of Teflon™ Coating.
+Metal seals coated with Teflon™ show improved sealing properties because of the conformability of the Teflon™ Coating.

-New Teflon™ coating compounds have been developed that can be applied to elastomer “O” rings and seals.
+New Teflon™ coating compounds have been developed that can be applied to high temperature elastomer “O” rings and seals.

 Unique Electrical Properties